 is overloaded.

-It is also possible to define multiple versions of the operator new
+It is also possible to define multiple versions of the operator new, as

 long as each version has its own unique set of arguments.
 The global new